EricDarve/NLA/content/2024 complete and painless Conjugate Gradient.md

 $$
 P^T A P = D
 $$
-we simply mean that the sequence $p_i$ is orthogonal with respect to the dot product defined by $A$.
-This is a very natural choice.
+we simply mean that the sequence $p_i$ is orthogonal with respect to the dot product defined by $A.$ This is a very natural choice.

 Note that we could require that
 $$